ethereum/kzg-ceremony-specs/docs/sequencer/queueStrategy.md

 The queue will be maintained by the sequencer.
 The queue will advance whenever:
 - a participant completes their contribution, or
-- is determined to have left the queue This will occur if the client fails to check in by the deadline (see [client API spec](./clientApiSpec.md)), or
+- is determined to have left the queue This will occur if the client fails to check in by the deadline (see [sequencer API](./sequencerApi.md)), or
 - has taken too long to submit their contribution.

 Contributors who leave the queue (and are detected as such by the sequencer) may not rejoin at a later stage.
 Contributors may contribute only once.
 Individuals will not be prevented from rejoining under a different ID, subject to passing the anti-sybil tests.

 Submissions for all sub-ceremonies will be collected and submitted together.
 A valid contribution requires all 4 contributions to pass validity tests.
-(See [ transcript schema spec](./transcriptSchema.json)).
+(See [transcript JSON Schema spec](../../apiSpec/transcriptSchema.json)).

 The sequencer will ensure that no more than a single contributor is contributing at any given time. `Contributing` here refers to the full life-cycle:
 - Passing the last valid transcript to the contributor